xwipeoutx/hololens-workshop/hello-world/3-holotookit.md

 This will create a package file `HoloToolkit.unitypackage` that can be imported into a Unity project.

 You can now close the HoloToolkit project.

-### 3. Initial Unity project

-1. Open Unity
-2. Create a new project

-You will see a window like the following:
-TODO: Image

-I'm not a fan of the default layout, I recommend changing to the build-in vertical layout - that's what these screenshots will use.

-TODO: Layout

-### 4. Import HoloToolkit
-3. Under `Assets`, choose `Import Package` then `Custom Package...`
-4. Select your newly built HoloTookit package
-5. Ensure everything is selected (`HoloTookit-examples` is optional, but useful.
-You can delete it later if you want)
-6. Press `Import`

-Your Assets window will now have 2 new folders - `HoloToolkit` and `HoloToolkit-Examples`.
-Additionally, a new menu will appear at the top - `HoloToolkit`.
-This is a cool feature of Unity - packages can change the editing experience.
-In this case, HoloToolkit includes a bunch of tools to assist in setting up the scene and visual studio projects.